-After the bariatric surgery, you need to go for plastic surgery.
+After bariatric surgery, you need to go for plastic surgery.

 Many people do not know that bariatric surgery is performed through laparoscopy.
 In this procedure, the scars are small or the procedure is minimally invasive and does not require any plastic surgery.

-If I have had previously undergone surgeries, I am not the right candidate for laparoscopic surgery.
+If I have previously undergone surgeries, I am not the right candidate for laparoscopic surgery.

 Though you have had open surgery, you are still a candidate for laparoscopic surgery.
 However, a proper evaluation is needed before undergoing the surgery.

-All obese individuals are the right candidates for the surgery.
+All obese individuals are the right candidates for surgery.